VolVox99/EmsiBG-Career-Scraper/README.md

 ---

 ## 💡 To run the scraper locally
+- Follow the [scrapy installation guide](https://docs.scrapy.org/en/latest/intro/install.html)
 - Clone the repository
-- Follow the [scrapy installation guide](https://docs.scrapy.org/en/latest/intro/install.html)
+- `cd` into the EmsiBG directory

-- Then run
+-  run
     ```py
     scrapy crawl careers -O <output_file>
     ```
-- See the [scrapy documenation](https://github.com/VolVox99/EmsiBG-Career-Scraper) for more details
+See the [scrapy documenation](https://github.com/VolVox99/EmsiBG-Career-Scraper) for more details